cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 Other options, of course, include opening the file in any other plain-text editor and opening it in your terminal using, say, Vim or Nano.

-Here's what you should put in the file:
+Here's what you should paste into the file.
+(Paste in all of it, including the lines that begin with `#`.)

 ```zsh
 #!/bin/bash